tyrionhuu/python-project-template/README.md

 # Project Template

-This is a repository for Python project templates, with Poetry as the package management toll.
+This is a repository for Python project templates, with Poetry as the package management tool.

 ## Prerequisites